 These settings are used by the web control that provides an interface for uploading content and importing it into the SCORM Engine.
 If this web control is not used by the LMS integrated with the SCORM Engine, then these settings are not required.

 WebPathToContentroot - HTTP path to the directory in which uploaded courses should be stored.
 This directory should map to the directory specified in "FilePathToContentRoot".
-Note: This setting should include a slash at the end.

 Example: "/courses/"